How to Quiet ATV Exhaust Noise – Your 12 Best Options

 3. Repack Your Existing Silencer

 Inside some mufflers, you will find a fiberglass sound-dampening material that helps to quiet the exhaust sound.
-I’ve seen this more often on aftermarket systems, but some stock system uses this technology as well.
+I’ve seen this more often on aftermarket systems, but some stock systems also use this technology.

 Over time, this fiberglass material gets dirty, burns out, and loses its dampening effect.
 So if your system is starting to have some age, you should consider removing the old stuffing and replacing it with new.